crate/cratedb-guide/docs/admin/circuit-breaker.rst

 To monitor the Circuit Breaker usage, follow the `JMX monitoring`_ guide.
 In particular, consult the `CircuitBreakers MXBean`_ section.

 For hosted deployments, see `Cloud monitoring`_ and for self-managed clusters, the `on-prem monitoring`_ guide.
-Both describes the complete path from cluster deployment to collecting metrics and displaying them on a Grafana dashboard.
+Both describe the complete path from cluster deployment to collecting metrics and displaying them on a Grafana dashboard.

 Exception Handling